 Elevation: 11,050 ft

-Climbing and access information for Trinity Peak is found on page 267.
-Livingston Douglas has provided additional information on the peak’s south ridge and Brett Sergenian climbed the peak’s east ridge.
-Updated 2018
+Climbing and access information for Trinity Peak is on Page 267 of the book.
+Livingston Douglas has provided additional information on the peak’s South Ridge and Brett Sergenian climbed the peak’s East Ridge.
+Updated 2019

-Livingston Douglas made the first known descent of the peak’s south ridge in 2014 as part of a ridge traverse from Trinity to Hope.
+Livingston Douglas made the first known descent of the peak’s South Ridge in 2014 as part of a ridge traverse from Trinity Peak to Hope Peak.
 His route is set out below.

 South Ridge Route, Class 2 by Livingston Douglas